 All products created at Winchester Distillery are made by and in small batches using closely-guarded recipes.
 The gin is distilled using traditional methods and local botanicals sourced from the surrounding landscape.
 This gin is perfect over lots of ice and with good tonic water, as well as a wedge or twist of pink grapefruit.

 Enjoy These Craft Gins & More by Becoming a Member

 If you’re wishing you could enjoy quality craft gin or any other gin, then join us today!

 Each month our members receive a hand-picked craft gin, mixers, treats, a complimentary gift, a recipe card and a mixology tool in their gin of the month box.

 Our boxes are available monthly, bi-monthly and quarterly, costing £40 per box.
-If you join today, your first box will be £10 off if you use the code TG10 and comes with a free cocktail shaker worth £20.
+If you join today, you can use the code TG10 to enjoy 10% off and it comes with a free cocktail shaker worth £20.

 Lastly, we give our members the opportunity to buy gin that isn’t available in the supermarket through our online shop.
 Click here to join our craft gin club or visit our contact page for our email address.